-All required texts (but one) are available through Canvas, organized by Module; see the schedule below and search for each Module weekly.
-Modules will open on Thursdays for the following week, and include Instructions for the Week (or Class), along with Homework Assignments and sometimes reflections on where we are, have been, and are going.
+All required texts (but one) are available through Canvas, and there organized by Module; see the schedule below.
+Search for each Module weekly.
+Modules will open by Fridays for the following week, and include Instructions for the Week (or per Class), along with Homework Assignments and sometimes my reflections on where we are, have been, and where we are going.

-The one exception is a novel by Davis Diop, At Nights all Blood is Black, a prize-winning novel by a French-Senegalese author, set in France during World War I. It is a story about war, race, and madness.
+The one exception is the novel by Davis Diop, At Nights all Blood is Black, a prize-winning novel by a French-Senegalese author, set in France during World War I. It is a story about war, race, and madness.
+There should be a digital copy on reserve.